 My research focuses on biodiversity, community structure, and the impacts of multiple stressors in marine ecosystems.
 I also study how changes in these ecosystems influence social and ecological well-being.
-I was a post-doctoral fellow at Louisiana State University and the University of California Santa Barbara, and I earned my PhD in Marine Science from the College of William & Mary.
+I use data synthesis as well as field and lab experiments to test assumptions and hypotheses.
+I'm interested in furthering open science and use data science tools to improve workflows and reproducibility.

 An R package for reading environmental data from raw formats into dataframes.
 Available for download on GitHub.